jrin771/Everything-LLMs-And-Robotics/README.md

 Alan's paper

-Condename Burnham - Amazon GPT robot

-Tidybot - LLM powered robot

 This paper: https://arxiv.org/abs/2302.12915

 See if there's anything else course-wise I can add espeically lecture slides/talks/etc.
-4 Full categories to add in proper documentation
+4 Full categories to add in links

 After all of that is done I'm going to go through and see if I can add at a minimum 5 papers to each of these categories if not more.
 Make sure links, spacing, typos, overall message is good, then draft a tweet thread and have this thing blow up.